Kai Lawonn

-Kai Lawonn (born 1985) is a German computer scientist.
-He works in the field of exploratory data analysis and visualization and has been a full professor at the University of Jena at the Institute of Computer Science since 2019.
+Kai Lawonn (born 4 October 1985 in Berlin) is a German computer scientist and academic.
+He works in the fields of computer vision, exploratory data analysis, visualization, visual analytics, and medical visualization.
+Since April 2026, he has been professor of computer vision at Leipzig University and AI Professor at ScaDS.AI Dresden/Leipzig.
+Previously, he was professor of visualization and exploratory data analysis at the University of Jena.

-Life
+Biography

-Lawonn studied mathematics and physics at Free University of Berlin from 2006 to 2011 and graduated with a diploma.
-He received his Ph.D. in computer science from Otto von Guericke University Magdeburg from 2012 to 2014 and the Venia Legendi in Computational visualistics in 2017.
-From 2015 to 2019, he was an assistant professor of medical visualization at the University of Koblenz-Landau and then moved to the University of Jena as an assistant professor in 2019, funded by the Carl-Zeiss-Stiftung.
-There, he has been a professor of visualization and exploratory data analysis since 2021.
-His research group specializes in visualization of medical data, illustrative visualization, data analysis, visual analytics, virtual reality, human-computer interaction, etc.
+Lawonn studied mathematics with physics as a minor subject at the Free University of Berlin from 2006 to 2011 and graduated with a Diplom.
+He received his Ph.D. in computer science from Otto von Guericke University Magdeburg between 2012 and 2014, and obtained the Venia Legendi in computational visualistics in 2017.

+From 2015 to 2019, Lawonn was an assistant professor of medical visualization at the University of Koblenz and Landau.
+In 2019, he moved to the University of Jena as an assistant professor, funded by the Carl Zeiss Foundation.
+From 2021, he was professor of visualization and exploratory data analysis there.

+On 1 April 2026, Lawonn joined Leipzig University as professor of computer vision and AI Professor at ScaDS.AI Dresden/Leipzig.
+At Leipzig University, he heads the Computer Vision Group.

+His research group works on methods in image analysis, image processing, computer vision, visual computing, visualization, data analysis, visual analytics, virtual reality, and human–computer interaction.
+A particular focus is on applications in medicine and the life sciences.